eemeli/make-plural/README.md

 ===========

 Make-plural is a JavaScript module that translates [Unicode CLDR] pluralization [rules] to JavaScript functions.
-It includes both a live parser (`make-plural.js`) as well as the generated output for the latest edition of the CLDR (`umd/plurals.js`); the latter is just over 2kB in size when minified & gzipped and covers 199 languages, so it's probably what you want unless you really know what you're doing.
+It includes both a live parser as well as the generated output for the latest edition of the CLDR; the latter is just over 2kB in size when minified & gzipped and covers 199 languages, so it's probably what you want unless you really know what you're doing.

 Make-plural is written in [ECMAScript 6] and transpiled using [Babel] and [Browserify] to CommonJS and AMD and ES6 module formats, as well as being